-Ingrid is responsible for grant development, writing, research, and reporting at Westby Associates.
-In her 5 years with WAI she has written over $3 million in successful grants (see reverse).
-She brings two decades of nonprofit fundraising and management experience in the Northwest.
-She also is a professional writer and published author of the book, Renewing the Countryside: Washington, featuring profiles of sustainable farming and salmon restoration efforts in Washington state.
+BIO: Ingrid Dankmeyer is responsible for grant development, writing, research, and reporting at Westby Associates and has written over $3 million in grants during her five years here.
+Before arriving at Westby, Ingrid had two decades of nonprofit fundraising and management experience in the Northwest.
+She’s also a professional writer and published author of the book Renewing the Countryside: Washington, featuring profiles of sustainable farming and salmon restoration efforts in Washington State.

-She brings a passion for philanthropy and storytelling to her work.
-She especially is skilled at extracting and communicating the essence of complex concepts to a wide audience.
-She has extensive experience working on campaigns in rural Oregon.
+Ingrid brings a passion for philanthropy and storytelling to her work and is especially skilled at extracting and communicating the essence of complex concepts to a wide audience.
+She also has extensive experience working on campaigns in rural Oregon.

-Ingrid’s professional nonprofit experience is supplemented by a diverse array of other interest that have led her to work with: a food bank, a women’s crisis line, local land use advisory boards, the Northwest Earth Institute, Powell’s Books School and Library Services, and the United Nations Development Program in Thailand.
-She is a founding member of Showing Up for Racial Justice, Clark County.
+Ingrid’s professional nonprofit experience is supplemented by a diverse array of other interests that have led her to work with: a food bank, a women’s crisis line, local land use advisory boards, the Northwest Earth Institute, Powell’s Books School and Library Services, and the United Nations Development Program in Thailand.
+She’s a founding member of Showing Up for Racial Justice, Clark County.

 Ingrid holds a Master of Public Administration from the University of Washington and earned her bachelor’s degree at Williams College.